Azero-NG/hexo-deployer-tcb/README.md

 > Environment variables have lower priority than _config.xml configuration

 You can get this information from your Tencent Cloud Console.

-Go to the [COS Object Storage Console](https://console.cloud.tencent.com/cos5) Create a bucket and get the Bucket (Bucket Name) and [Region](https://cloud.tencent.com/document/product/436/6224) (Region Name).
-Go to [Key Management Console](https://console.cloud.tencent.com/capi) Get your project SecretId and SecretKey.

-## Release Notes

-1. Support for obtaining COS parameters from environment variables

-## Opinions & Suggestions

-You can commit your opinions and suggestions to Issues, or send mail to [sdlzhd@outlook.com](mailto:sdlzhd@outlook.com).

 ## License